-Figure 4: Number of iterations for VI (first row) and PI (second row) algorithms as a function of the number of nodes in the graph.
-The plots on the left show results for sparse graphs ( $E \approx N$ ), the plots on the right show results for dense graphs ( $E \approx N^2/15$ ).

-Results for the policy iteration algorithm (shown in the second row of Figure 4) are vastly different.
-In all cases, PI only takes very few iterations to converge.
-While the number of iterations increases with the number of nodes, the curves flatten out quickly, and the distributions of iterations for N = 1000 are very similar to those for N = 2500.
-Even for the largest N, most sparse graphs take no more than 6-9 iterations to converge; the dense graphs rarely take more than 7 or 8 iterations.
-In fact, among the more than 50,000 graphs we have generated, only a handful require 11 iterations, only 3 require 12 iterations, and we have yet to find a graph that requires more than 12 iterations.
+Fig. 4.
+Number of iterations for VI for normal (red $\times$ ) and very low (black $\circ$ ) edge probabilities on sparse graphs 50,000 graphs we have generated, only a handful require 11 iterations, only 3 require 12 iterations, and we have yet to find a graph that requires more than 12 iterations.
 As is the case for VI, the distribution of iterations for dense graphs is narrower and has fewer outliers.
 We have also investigated the effect of different probability ranges.
-Figure 5 shows the number of iterations of the VI and PI algorithms on sparse graphs for three different probability ranges: very low (0.0001-0.001), full (0.0001-1), and very high (0.75-1).
-The plot on the left shows that the VI algorithm is strongly affected by the probabilities.
-In particular, very low probabilities cause very slow convergence, while very high probabilities cause very fast convergence.
-The reason for the latter is that the start values computed using Dijkstra's algorithms are very close to the lengths of the expected shortest paths if all probabilities are high.
-In our experience, the extreme case of very low probabilities is unlikely to occur in practical applications.
-Similarly unlikely are uniformly high probabilities, and even a few edges with low probabilities can slow down the convergence.

-The PI algorithm, on the other hand, is less affected by the probabilities, as shown in the plot on the right.
-In particular, there is no clear distinction between very low and full probabilities.
-Uniformly high probabilities do reduce the number of iterations significantly, but, as argued before, this is not a typical scenario.
+The number of iterations used by the PI algorithm remains roughly the same, although a low probability range (0.0001 to 0.5) often requires one extra iteration.
+The VI algorithm, however, is strongly affected by the probability ranges.
+This is demonstrated in Figure 4, which shows the number of iterations of the VI algorithm on sparse graphs for two different probability ranges: full (0.0001-1), and very low (0.0001-0.001).
 The results of other experiments we have performed are consistent with the ones reported here.
 In particular, for PI, the curve defined by the number of iterations vs. graph size always resembles a logarithmic shape, indicating that few iterations are necessary even for very large graphs.
 Also, we have been unable to construct "pathological cases" that require a certain minimum number of iterations for PI.
-Value iteration, on the other hand, can be made to converge arbitrarily slowly by constructing graphs whose edges all have very low probabilities as shown in Figure 5.
-Although such graphs may not be common in practical applications, this is further evidence for the unpredictability of the convergence speed of VI that is also exhibited in the top left plot in Figure 4.
+Value iteration, on the other hand, can be made to converge arbitrarily slowly by constructing graphs whose edges all have very low probabilities as shown in Figure 4.
+Although such graphs may not be common in practical applications, this is further evidence for the unpredictability of the convergence speed of VI that is also exhibited in the top left plot in Figure 3.
 We now turn to the actual running times of the two algorithms.
-Figure 6 shows plots that compare the running times of VI and PI as a function of N on the same sets of graphs as in Figure 4, using a full probability range.
+Figure 5 shows plots that compare the running times of VI and PI as a function of N on the same sets of graphs as in Figure 3.
 All experiments were performed under Linux on a 1.53 GHz Athlon machine with 512 MB of memory.
 It can be seen that policy iteration clearly outperforms value iteration, in particular on sparse graphs, where PI is faster by several orders of magnitude.
-Much of this performance gain can be attributed to using Matlab's sparse matrix representation and sparse equation solver.
+Much of this performance gain is due to the fact that we use Matlab's sparse matrix representation and equation solver.
 (Using a regular solver for sparse graphs is slower by at least a factor of 10.)
 On dense graphs, the margin between PI and VI is much smaller, since VI takes fewer iterations than it does on sparse graphs, but PI's equation solving step requires more work.
 Even in this case, however, PI is the winner, running at least a factor of 2 faster than VI.
-The only case in which VI outperforms PI is on dense graphs with uniformly high probabilities, where VI converges very quickly, similar to the results shown in Figure 5.

-Iterations vs. number of nodes N

-Figure 5: Number of iterations for VI (left) and PI (right) for very low ( $\circ$ ), full ( $\times$ ), and very high ( $\blacksquare$ ) edge probabilities on sparse graphs.
+It should be noted that the reported running times are process times.
+When we measure total time, the running times of PI and VI on dense graphs become almost identical.
+The likely reason for this is that the time for PI's memory allocation steps are not measured in the process time.